Open-Dataplatform/datacatalog-backend/README.md

 The backend service api can be used to define new datasets and categories of datasets along with multiple other metadata.
 Furthermore it is responsible for controlling access to those datasets.

-## Project structure
+## Project Structure
-There are four projects within the repository:
+There are multiple projects within the repository:
 - DataCatalog.Api: The actual Api responsible for running the logic of managing datasets
-- DataCatalog.Migrator: A command line tool able to run migrations when needed.
-Uses the Entity Framework as the migration tool
+- DataCatalog.Migrator: A command line tool able to run migrations and seeding the database when needed.
+Uses the Entity Framework as the migration tool.
+Seeding contains Energinet specific data.
 - DataCatalog.Common: Shared code between the other projects
 - DataCatalog.Common.Rebus: Shared code between projects which needs to utilize the Rebus message bus
-- DataCatalog.Data: Initial data required for the skeleton to function.
+- DataCatalog.Data: Models, DBContext and migrations used by Entity Framework.
 Contains Energinet specific data structures
 - DataCatalog.Api.Messages: Messages that the data catalog api will publish
 - DataCatalog.DatasetResourceManagement: Handles how dataset are provisioned
 - DataCatalog.DatasetResourceManagement.Messages: Messages that the DRM will publish.